LarschLab/kappeletal2022/README.md

-cFos and behavior data
+## cFos and behavior data

 make sure to set paths first:

-download the raw data first from here: https://doi.org/10.17617/3.2QCFQP
+download zipped raw data 'behavior', 'HCR', and 'masks' from here: https://doi.org/10.17617/3.2QCFQP

 unzip the rawData files into a root folder such as 'kappelData', like so: